Gearing up for your moment

-When you’re retired you can work in education for up to 50 days in a school year without affecting your pension.
+When you’re retired there's a limit on the number of days you can work in education in a school year without affecting your pension.

 Reaching your limit

-Let’s say your 50th day fell on the last working day in January, and you worked again in February.
+Let’s say you hit the limit on the last working day in January, and you worked again in February.
 Then you exceeded the limit in February and can work until the end of February without affecting your pension.

 If you continue to work after the month in which you exceed the limit (March in the example above), call us.
+It's your responsibility to let us know.
 We’ll suspend your pension until either you stop working, or when the next school year starts.

 If you continue to work and continue to collect your pension, we’ll collect the overpayment, plus interest.